Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Once you've selected the blueprint, you will be taken to the switch editor view.
 There will be an identifier or mqtt topic input box up in the top left with a placeholder asking for the value for that key within the event data or mqtt topic.

-You can either enter the identifier manually or use the button on the right (events only as this does not support mqtt) then press a button on the switch to auto fill the value.
+You can either enter the identifier manually or use the button on the right then press a button on the switch to auto fill the value.
 There is a posibility that an identifier from some other device for the event to be discovered if that device sent an event before your button push.
 If this is the case and the button helper isn't getting the right identifier then follow the next step to discover it manually.

-If you do not know the event value then goto Developer Tools -> Events and start listening for events (use * if you're unsure of the event type for your switch).
+* If you do not know the event value then goto Developer Tools -> Events and start listening for events (use * if you're unsure of the event type for your switch).
 Once you've started listening for events, push a button on your switch then stop the listener.
 View the data and you will find the event related to your switch.
 Inside that data you will find the identifier's value.
 Copy this value to the identifier's textbox on the switch editor page to bind.

 Depending on the blueprint and the actions that your switch supports, you can select buttons by clicking on them from the image displayed and each button can have multiple actions eg tap, double tap and hold etc.